Drinkingpants74/Dungeon_Dwellers-Beta/README.md

 Just comment on the original issue letting me know it's still a problem.

 ### I Have A Similar Suggestion To A Closed One:
-If this is the case, you can either comment on the original suggestion with your variation, or you can create a new issue.
+Depending on how similar they are you can do one of two things:
+* Near Identical Suggestion - Just Comment on the Closed Issue _(Don't worry, I'll see it)_
+* Somewhat Similar Suggestion - Create a new Issue

 ### When Is The Official Release?
 I have no idea, and I'm not even going to attempt a guess.